joetchek/webdev/README.md

 Day 3 - 9-23-22 - Finished up Intermediate HTML and did the project\
 Day 4 - 9-24-22 - Started beginner CSS(CSS 101)\
 Day 5 - 9-26-22 - Finished Beginner CSS and did part of project and started Intermediate CSS(CSS 201)\
 Day 6 - 9-27-22 - Continued with Intermediate CSS.
-Will finish and begin project tomorrow
+Will finish and begin project tomorrow\
+Day 7 - 9-28-22 - Finished Intermediate CSS and worked on project.
+Will finish project tomorrow